rachita-786/Testing/README.md

         NOW WE HAVE TO DO SOME CHANGES ON GITHUB
         4. open the repository
         settings>left side in options select pages >Under Build and Deployment>Branch >select main>save> refresh the page

+           Build and deployment
+                 Source  DEPLOY FROM BRANCH
+           Branch
+               main >save

-        5. Scroll up under Github pages one url is mentioned open it for eg : url mentioned
+        5. Scroll up under Github pages one url is mentioned open it Your site is live at https://rachita-786.github.io/Testing/ for eg : url mentioned
          url https://rachita-786.github.io/Testing/